Sd Hack Creator 2.0 Exe

 Stage Hacking: NEW Research + Discussion - created by Milun - Read through this thread and you'll find tons of info on stage model hacking.
 Learn how to edit camera movement ranges, blastzones, stage objects (models & collisions), platform positions & properties, ledges, and more!
 This thread and the one below are basically required reading for stage hacking.

-Melee Stage Hacking Documentation (WARNING: Not User-Friendly) - 2.0created by Dan Salvato - As the disclaimer in the OP says, this is meant for experienced hackers.
+Melee Stage Hacking Documentation (WARNING: Not User-Friendly) - created by Dan Salvato - As the disclaimer in the OP says, this is meant for experienced hackers.
 But it doesn’t take much before you start realizing that this is some great documentation here.
 It basically explains how the data structures are organized in stage .DAT files, and how the game (or we) can follow the hierarchy to different levels and objects.

 Dat File Research - create by zankyou - This thread talks more about stage dat structures, and various flags/properties of the structures.